Dr. Daniel C. Carney, DO

 Dr. Lina Hurtado, M.D.

 Dr. Hurtado joined the Catholic Health Services Medical Group July 2015.
-She started her career at Central Military Hospital in Bogota, Columbia as an intern.
-Dr. Hurtado then received her medical degree from Nueva Granada Military University, Bogota, Columbia in 2001.She has also received her Educational Commission for Foreign Medical Graduates in 2007 in Philadelphia, Pennsylvania in 2007.
+She started her career at Central Military Hospital in Bogota, Colombia as an intern.
+Dr. Hurtado then received her medical degree from Nueva Granada Military University, Bogota, Colombia in 2001.She has also received her Educational Commission for Foreign Medical Graduates in 2007 in Philadelphia, Pennsylvania in 2007.
 Dr. Hurtado is experienced in providing quality health care services to patients from a wide variety of socio-economic backgrounds.
 She is bi-lingual and she has proven her ability to clinically diagnose and treat ill patients.
 Her post graduate training was held at Jackson Memorial Hospital, Miami, Florida where she held internships in the Kidney and Pancreas Transplant Department and in the General Surgery Department.
 She completed her residency in June 2015 at Jackson Memorial Hospital/University of Miami, Physical Medicine and Rehabilitation Department.
 Dr. Hurtado has also received her certification for Advanced and Basic Life Support in April 2013.
 Dr. Hurtado is married and enjoys traveling and exercise.

 Dr. Miriam Feliz, M.D.